usefulmove/site/index.md

 an industry-leading 11-hour average turnaround and a peak throughput of 128,000 tests/day.
 - Built data pipeline from Salesforce LIMS database to a Snowflake data warehouse, improving LIMS robustness and significantly enhancing analytical performance, enabling real-time decision-making.
-- Led development and global launch of the Ekso Bionics EksoNR exoskeleton, reaching 112+ million steps for stroke and spinal cord injury rehabilitation in 30+ countries.
+- Led development and global launch of the EksoNR exoskeleton, reaching 112+ million steps for stroke and spinal cord injury rehabilitation in 30+ countries.
 - Scaled engineering organizations from startup to global compliance environments while fostering data-informed decision cultures grounded in mentorship and accountability.
 :::